VALAWAI/docs/docs/components/C0/email_actuator/deploy.md

 }
  ```

-AFor a visual health status, you can access the health user interface at
+For a visual health status, you can access the health user interface at
 [http://localhost:8080/q/health-ui/](http://localhost:8080/q/health-ui/).
 These health endpoints are invaluable for configuring `docker-compose` health checks,
 as shown in the example below, ensuring services are truly operational